OAI-SearchBot and Robots.txt: Visibility Baseline

 Robots.txt visibility check

 Paste your live robots.txt.
-The validator evaluates each AI crawler against your file.
+The validator evaluates each AI crawler your file can control, and marks the two user-initiated agents it cannot.
 The default content shows the most common DTC failure: OAI-SearchBot explicitly disallowed.

 OAI-SearchBot